pivotal/blog/content/post/using-action-cable-with-cloud-foundry.md

 config.action_cable.allowed_request_origins = ["http://#{host}", "https://#{host}"]
 ~~~

 The last bit of configuration is to update the javascript to use port 4443 rather than the default 443.
-In order to not hardcode anything in the JS I added a snippet to `app/views/layouts/application.html.erb` to pass the url to the frontend like so:
+In order to not hardcode anything in the JS we add a snippet to `app/views/layouts/application.html.erb` to pass the url to the frontend like so:

 ~~~diff
 <!DOCTYPE html>